autoinst

 Using the fonts in your LaTeX documents

-This style file defines a number of options:
+This style file has a few options:

 "lining", "oldstyle", "tabular", "proportional"